Schutt Sports

-Schutt Sports (trade name of Kranos Corporation) was a United States company that manufactured protective gear for several sports, focusing on American football, baseball, softball, and lacrosse.
-Products manufactured by company, headquartered in Litchfield, Illinois, included helmets and other protections such as jockstraps, and shoulder pads.
-The company also produced American football sportswear including jerseys and pants.
+Schutt Sports (a brand of Certor Sports) is an American company that manufactures protective gear for American football.
+Products manufactured by Schutt, headquartered in Plainfield, Indiana, includes helmets and other protective products such as shoulder pads.
+Schutt is known for its F7 helmet, which can be seen at or near the top of NFL and Virginia Tech helmet ratings.

 Established in 1918 as a basketball equipment manufacturer, during its existence Schutt signed agreements with sports leagues such as Major League Baseball and American Amateur Baseball Congress in the 2010s.
-Nevertheless, the COVID-19 pandemic affected the company's operations severely so it filed for bankruptcy in December 2020.
+The COVID-19 pandemic affected the company's operations severely, causing it to file for bankruptcy in December 2020.
+Shortly after, Schutt, along with football sister brand VICIS, were bought and revived by Innovatus Capital Partners.
+Within a year, the company was moved to Plainfield, Indiana in October 2021, where it still maintains operations.

 History

 The company was established in 1918 as a basketball hoop and dry line developer.
 It created the first football faceguard in 1935.
 In 2008, competitor Riddell sued Schutt for infringing on three patents.
 The three products identified were branded by Schutt under the names "DNA", "ION", and "AIR XP".
 Two years later, the company sued Riddell, also for patent-infringement.
 However, Schutt ended up losing in the lawsuit, forcing them to file bankruptcy.
 Despite this, football helmets and facemask sales in 2011 increased by 15%.
 After the bankruptcy, Platinum Equity acquired the assets of the company in September 2018.
-In December 2020, it was announced that Innovatus Capital Partners, LLC, had acquired the assets of Kranos Corporation including its brands Schutt, ProGear Shoulder Pads, Tucci Bats, Hollywood Bases and Adams USA.
+In December 2020, it was announced that Innovatus Capital Partners had acquired the assets of Kranos Corporation including its brands Schutt, ProGear Shoulder Pads, Tucci Bats, Hollywood Bases and Adams USA.

 While Schutt was able to emerge from its initial bankruptcy filing and secure new business, such as a 2018 deal with Major League Baseball to supply bases, home plates and pitching rubbers, the company was not able to withstand the damage to its business wrought by the COVID-19 pandemic.
 On December 18, 2020, Kranos Corporation, which had done business as Schutt Sports, filed for Chapter 7 liquidation.
 In the petition filed with the court, the company listed $1,219,773 in assets and $58,342,153 in liabilities; as noted by SGI News, the assets consisted entirely of Zamst inventory, a line of sports braces and related sports medicine products that Schutt agreed to distribute exclusively under a multi-year contract with Nippon Sigmax.